 The start and end of a sequence of characters is signalled by a glue, penalty, kern or boundary node.
-But by default also a hlist, vlist, rule, dir, whatsit, ins, and adjust node indicate a start or end.
-You can omit the last set from the test by setting \hyphenationbounds to a non-zero value:
+But by default also a hlist, vlist, rule, dir, whatsit, insert, and adjust node indicate a start or end.
+You can omit the last set from the test by setting flags in \hyphenationmode: